kylesureline/P2-Show-More/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically turn all posts into excerpts of 300 characters or less and add a "Show More" link that will load directly in the page.
+Automatically turn all posts into excerpts of 300 characters and add a "Show More" link that will load directly in the page.

 == Description ==

-Automatically turn all posts into excerpts of 300 characters or less and add a "Show More" link that will load directly in the page.
+Automatically turn all posts into excerpts of 300 characters and add a "Show More" link that will load directly in the page.
 If your post includes a picture, it will also obtain a thumbnail and place that at the beginning of the excerpt.
 Supports Infinite Scroll, too (assuming you manually enabled it on your P2 site)!
+* Shorter posts will be left alone, unless they have a picture
+* Posts with a picture will always be turned into a thumbnail

 == Installation ==